peteroupc/peteroupc.github.io/randomgendoc.md

      |  maybeAppend(self, pdfevals, newtiles, xmn, xmx, ymn, ymx)
      |
      |  sample(self, rg, n=1)
-     |      Generates random numbers that (approximately) follow the
+     |      Generates random variates that (approximately) follow the
      |            distribution modeled by this class.
-     |      - n: The number of random numbers to generate.
+     |      - n: The number of random variates to generate.
-     |      Returns a list of 'n' random numbers.
+     |      Returns a list of 'n' random variates.
      |
      |  ----------------------------------------------------------------------
      |  Data descriptors defined here: